marcusryden92/circadium/documentation/calendar-generation-deep-dive.md

 - **`useTimeWindows + timeSlots.length > 0` is the scheduling gate.** A category missing either still contributes location inheritance but does not constrain slot geometry.
 - **CategoryEvent ID is local-date keyed.** `` `${windowId}|${YYYY-MM-DD-local}` ``.
 Never derive the date component from the UTC instant — the diff layer assumes local.
 See [`expansion-seam.test.ts`](../__tests__/calendar-generation/expansion-seam.test.ts).
 - **Template events are filtered out of `events`.** They're consumed by the slot builder (as `PerTemplateMask[]`), not surfaced in the final `SimpleEvent[]`.
 The renderer reads recurring template instances separately.
+- **External busy blocks are fabric-only.** `options.externalBusyEvents` (`eventType: external`) are merged into the fixed-event fabric (`fabricEvents`) after template expansion so the slot carve and every horizon expansion treat imported-calendar commitments as occupied time — but `assembleFinalEventList` filters them out of the returned `events`.
+They are never memoized and never synced; they live in `ExternalEvent` rows owned by the refresh path, and the calendar renders them separately as a read-only overlay.
 - **Trespass flags propagate from slots to `CategoryEvent` rows.** Don't compute trespass in the renderer — the engine writes it via `stampCategoryEventBorders` so cold loads render correctly.
 - **Urgency is not a strategy.** Strategy weights affect *slot scoring* only.
-Urgency scores are computed once at the top of `CalendarGenerator.execute()` (via `scoreCandidatesAndRootGoals`, which also covers non-candidate root goals so the dashboard can rank them) and consumed by `sortByPriorityAndConstraints` before any strategy runs.
+Urgency scores are computed once at the top of `CalendarGenerator.generate()` (via `scoreCandidatesAndRootGoals`, which also covers non-candidate root goals so the dashboard can rank them) and consumed by `sortByPriorityAndConstraints` before any strategy runs.
 The same map is returned as `plannerScores`.
 - **Absorb/reclaim removal and slide are separate decisions.** Removing a redundant travel leg is always correct for a same-location follow-up — a constrained task must never pay a fictional round trip just because its bounds exist.
 Only the **slide** (back-extending the task into the freed span) can violate a bound, so `selectBestSlot` validates it per candidate: the slid task start must be `>= effectiveAfter` (afterTime chain / earliest date, applied to unconstrained tasks too — a queue-bounded successor must not slide below its gate bound) and must sit in the same allowed interval as the candidate (checked via `intersectIntervalWithAllowed`).
 On failure the placement carries `slideIntoFreedTravel: false`: the leg is still removed, the task keeps the candidate's clipped start, the freed span becomes plain free time (a visible pad — dead space beats fictional commutes), and the span adds no capacity bonus.
 Guarded by the "travel coalescing under constraints" tests in [`scheduling-constraints.test.ts`](../__tests__/calendar-generation/scheduling-constraints.test.ts).
 - **Chunk events are never memoized.** `buildMemoizedEvents` excludes split planners entirely — an uncompleted past chunk must vanish so its minutes reschedule; the frozen past is the row's `completedSegments`, re-emitted fresh each regen.
 - **Day budgets key on the slot's start day, but charges split at midnight.** `ChunkSizing.dayBudget(slotStart)` tests the local day the slot starts on; a midnight-crossing placement charges every day it touches (`addIntervalMinutesByDay`).
 Keep both sides of that seam consistent when extending cap logic.